 This months topic is about goals.
 I couldn’t let it pass without sharing my thoughts.

-I couldn’t let this months pass me by without sharing my thoughts though, it is all about goals.
-I love goals, making plans around them and working towards achieving, and I have written about this a number of times.
+I love goals, making plans around them and working towards achieving.
+They help me refocus my efforts, refresh my energy and restart my adventures.
+I have written about this a number of times.
 With my children going back to school soon it seems the right time to reflect.
 To think about which goals need resetting, and any new ones I would like to add.
 And perhaps there are some that I would like to remain.